trong-nguyen/udacity-catalog-site/api.md

 # Sport Gear Catalog

 An e-Catalog displays a collection of sport gears.
 Data is stored in database and served via a web app interface.
 Item data modification is allowed for authenticated users.
 Social login and registration are supported.
-The stack used is Flask, SQLAlchemy and PostgreSQL.
+The stack used is Python, Flask, SQLAlchemy and PostgreSQL.
 Documentation is carefully constructed and beautifully presented by Apiary.

 ## Sports [/catalog]